nileane/TangerineUI-for-Mastodon/README.md

           names.yml                                   | **new**
 ```

-3. **Compile theme assets and restart.** Run `RAILS_ENV=production bundle exec rails assets:precompile` and restart your Mastodon instance for the changes to take effect.
+3. **Compile theme assets and restart.** Run `RAILS_ENV=production bundle exec rails assets:precompile` and restart your Glitch-soc instance for the changes to take effect.

 Your users should now be able to select Tangerine UI as their theme in their settings, under Flavours → Vanilla Mastodon → Skin